Nasser Hemmasi

-Nasser Hemmasi was an Iranian chess player, three-times Iranian Chess Championship winner (1969, 1970, 1971).
+Nasser Hemmasi (ناصر حمصی; born July 17, 1944) was an Iranian chess player, three-times Iranian Chess Championship winner (1969, 1970, 1971).

 Biography

-In the begin of 1970s Nasser Hemmasi was one of the leading Iranian chess players.
-He three times in row won Iranian Chess Championship: 1969, 1970, and 1971.
+From the late 1960's Nasser Hemmasi was one of the leading Iranian chess players.
+He won the Iranian Championship 3 times in a row Iranian Chess Championship: 1969, 1970, and 1971.
 In 1969, in Singapore Nasser Hemmasi participated in FIDE World Chess Championship West Asian Zonal tournament and shared 6th-7th place.

 Nasser Hemmasi played for Iran in the Chess Olympiad: